 A prudent seller and broker would convey all information regarding previous inspections to a purchaser including the previous inspection report and any invoices showing that repairs were made.
 Once an item is repaired, it is no longer defective, and disclosure of repaired items is not required except as noted in the seller’s disclosure notice (namely, previous fires, previous flooding, previous foundation repairs, previous structural repairs, and previous termite treatment and repairs).

 A seller or seller’s broker is only prohibited from sharing a copy of an inspection report with a subsequent buyer if the seller or the seller’s broker is the client of the inspector (i.e., the seller or the seller’s broker ordered the inspection) and the seller or seller’s broker signed an agreement prohibiting the seller or broker from sharing the report.

 Most inspectors know that a client will use the inspection report to negotiate repairs in a transaction and that the client may need to provide a copy of the report to the other party.
 This is what provides demand for the inspector’s business.
 Most inspectors do not require that their clients sign confidentiality agreements prohibiting the client from sharing the report with others.
-Even if an inspector has a client sign a confidentiality agreement that limits the client’s right to copy and distribute the report, that agreement is binding only upon the client and not upon any other person who may receive a copy
+Even if an inspector has a client sign a confidentiality agreement that limits the client’s right to copy and distribute the report, that agreement is binding only upon the client and not upon any other person who may receive a copy of the report.

 When representing buyers, you may want to advise your clients about the potential consequences of signing a confidentiality agreement pertaining to an inspection report.
 Signing such an agreement and then sharing the report with others during negotiations could expose your client to legal risk.